-- Phase 1 (School Year 2024-2025 & School Year 2025-2026): Establish statewide baselines as well as baselines with each LEA, and identify key challenges and areas for technical assistance and state-level policy solutions as well as strengths across the system to build on.
-Continue refining the CTE ERT visit model. - Phase 2 (School Year 2026-2027 & School Year 2027-2028): Focus on alignment with the statewide CTE Framework (being developed by the CTE Committee as of this writing) and identifying ongoing implementation issues.
-During this phase, there may be additional targeted areas or topics deemed critical for each year based on information gathered during CTE ERT visits, such as work-based learning and particularly expansion of Registered Apprenticeships, or CTE programming in specific sectors or occupations. - Phase 3 (School Year 2029, 2030 & 2031): Focus on progress toward Blueprint outcomes, working primarily to support LEAs struggling to make forward progress toward the statewide 45% goal.
+- Phase 1 (2024-2025 SY and 2025-2026 SY): Establish statewide baselines as well as baselines with each LEA, and identify key challenges and areas for technical assistance and state-level policy solutions as well as strengths across the system to build on.
+Continue refining the CTE ERT visit model. - Phase 2 (2026-2028 SYs): Focus on alignment with the statewide CTE Framework and identifying ongoing implementation issues.
+During this phase, there may be additional targeted areas or topics deemed critical for each year based on information gathered during CTE ERT visits, such as work-based learning and particularly expansion of Registered Apprenticeships, or CTE programming in specific sectors or occupations. - Phase 3 (2029-2031 SYs): Focus on progress toward Blueprint outcomes, working primarily to support LEAs struggling to make forward progress toward the statewide 45% goal.

 The goal of Phase I would be to visit all 24 LEAs in Maryland so as to construct a statewide baseline and analysis of the range of challenges, strengths, and status of CTE implementation and administration.
 The pacing of Phases 2 and 3 will be adjusted to reflect the CTE Committee's budget and staffing levels and the program timeline.
-If the CTE Committee is to meet the goal of visiting all 230 CTE schools in the state by 2031, CTE ERTs would need to visit 36 schools each year after SY 2025-26.
+If the CTE Committee is to meet the goal of visiting all 230 schools with CTE programming in the state by 2031, CTE ERTs would need to visit 36 schools each year after 2025-2026 SY.
 No matter the number of schools to be visited, the CTE ERT tools and approach will need to be adapted in each phase to reflect the progression of the work and emerging priorities.

-In addition to using these organizing principles for the CTE ERT program, the CTE Committee also plans to focus the site visit on a broad discussion of key issues and challenges, with as much background information shared and discussed in advance to optimize the in-person time and to make the visits valuable to the school and LEA participants.
-CTE ERT visits will be structured as a learning process for the LEAs and the schools participating and an opportunity for them to reflect as well as a time to inform the CTE Committee and elevate recurring themes.
-CTE Committee staff will plan the visits closely with the LEAs and the schools, and strive to make the visiting process as helpful as possible for them, not a compliance activity.
+In addition to following these organizing principles for the CTE ERT program, the CTE Committee also plans to focus the site visits on broad discussion of key issues and challenges, with as much background information shared and discussed in advance to optimize the in-person time and to make the visits valuable to the school and LEA participants.
+CTE ERT visits will be structured as a learning process for the LEAs and the schools participating and an opportunity for them to reflect, as well as a time to inform the CTE Committee and elevate recurring themes.
+CTE Committee staff will plan the visits closely with the LEAs and the schools, and strive to make the visiting process as helpful as possible for the LEA and not a compliance activity.
+The CTE Committee will also make every effort possible to coordinate planning with MSDE's ERT program, so as to avoid a duplication in visits.